-Greek Mullein (Verbascum olympicum) Not to be confused with common mullein which is its own species, Greek Mullein is native to the Balkan region of South-eastern Europe, particularly found at higher elevations.
-Medicinal usage is very similar to common mullein where both are well known for their antiviral and antibacterial properties.
-Plants tend to grow 4-6 feet in height yielding a large showy multi-branched flower spike of bright yellow blooms by late summer.
-A few of our plants have actually reached the 7’ mark.
-Considered a soft perennial above Zone 5, more commonly a biennial in latitudes above 48.
-Will attract a wide range of pollinators.
+Greek Mullein (Verbascum olympicum) - Not to be confused with Common Mullein, Greek Mullein is native to the Balkan region of Southeastern Europe, particularly at higher elevations.
+Its medicinal uses are similar to Common Mullein, with both species valued for their antiviral and antibacterial properties.
+Plants typically reach 4–6 feet in height, producing large, showy, multi-branched spikes of bright yellow flowers by late summer, some of our plants have even reached 7 feet!
+Greek Mullein is considered a soft perennial in zones above 5, and more commonly a biennial in latitudes above 48.
+It attracts a wide range of pollinators.

 100 seeds per packet